Refugee children dance in first snowfall

 Video

-The family will be staying with a Canadian family as part of the volunteer-based Ripple Refugee Project in Toronto.
+The refugees will be staying with a Canadian family as part of the volunteer-based Ripple Refugee Project in Toronto.

 -